wangyangwang/translate_srt_llm/README.md

+> **Note:** This project is half-vibe-coded.

-# translate_srt
+# add_translate_srt

-A Node.js tool to translate SRT subtitle files using OpenAI's API.
+A Node.js CLI tool to add a second language line under each original line in an SRT subtitle file using a large language model (LLM).

 ## Quick Start